The Whole Earth on CD-ROM in HyperCard in Your Browser - Internet Archive Blogs

 Weighing in at an impressive 430 megabytes of information, this CD-ROM contained over 9,000 individual pages done in Hypercard, the Web-Before-The-Web version of hyperlinks and document reading created by Bill Atkinson of Apple Computer, and available for Macintosh computers through the 1980s and 1990s.
 One of the great dead mediums, the power of Hypercard has shown itself to be ahead of its time and providing a deep amount of potential of hyperlinking, one which the World Wide Web would demonstrate.

-The Internet Archive has been collecting Hypercard “Stacks” (documents) for years now, in partnership with the site Hypercard Online who have been providing easy ways to upload user-created Hypercard Stacks that might otherwise be very time-consuming and difficult to interact with.
+The Internet Archive has been collecting Hypercard “Stacks” (documents) for years now, in partnership with the site Hypercard Online —a group that has been providing easy ways to upload user-created Hypercard Stacks that might otherwise be very time-consuming and difficult to interact with.
 As of now, the Hypercard Stacks collection on Internet Archive has over 3,500 examples.

 A Quick Tour

 Interacting with an emulator acting like a 1988 Macintosh that is then running a CD-ROM’s worth of data as a huge (9,000 page!)
-Hypercard stack is quick a huge task for a browser, even in 2020.
+Hypercard stack is quite a huge task for a browser, even in 2020.
 The first issue is the download size and time.
 Once you click on the “show me the emulation” start button in the preview window, it will take you a while to download all 430 megabytes.
-For some it’ll be a few minutes, but others may take a whole while longer.
+For some it’ll be a few minutes, but others may take a whole lot longer.

 Once it starts up (with happy mac and the rest), you will find yourself looking at a Macintosh desktop, which has an icon for the Electronic Whole Earth Catalog, which is a floppy disk image named EWEC.